Skip to main content

 handler

-A function that receives an object with a controller instance, which type is base on link type field.
-Handler function might be async via returning either a Promise<void> or an Observable<void>.
-No any side effects that are made via controller methods are visible until the handler finished.
+A function that receives an object with a controller instance, whose type is based on the link type field.
+The handler function can be async, returning either a Promise<void> or an Observable<void>.
+No side effects made via controller methods are visible until the handler finishes.
 Controller must be the only way to read or write state for any handler.
 Also handlers must not internally mutate received states.
 If the same handler is triggered before a previous invocation is finished, the previous one will be gracefully canceled and no changes are applied.
-Handler is mandatory for all links and actions, except for data links, where a default handler might be used if non is provided.
+Handler is mandatory for all links and actions, except for data links, where a default handler can be used if none is provided.

 not